 People were only allowed to move around during the curfew period with special permits and subject to some conditions.

 Travellers must present a negative PCR test result issued no more than 96 hours prior to arrival at the check-in counters.
 The test must be from an accredited laboratory recognised by authorities in the country they are coming from.
 A second PCR test will also be required upon arrival at the airport.

 Commercial passenger flights are open.
 However, travellers from a few countries are not allowed to enter.

 14 days.
 Upon arrival, health officials will decide whether the travellers have to quarantine at home/accommodation or need to be taken to a government facility or government-approved hotel.
 Different rules apply for those coming from the UK.

 Partially open - Shops, markets and restaurants have resumed operations and are slowly transitioning to normal hours.

 Travellers need to present a negative COVID-19 test certificate issued no more than 72 hours before travel.

 Travellers from all countries are allowed entry but non-Egyptians arriving in Egypt must fill out a travel declaration form and have a valid international medical insurance.

 Travellers arriving in Egypt from abroad are required to self-isolate for 14 days as well as commit to precautionary COVID-19 isolation guidance.

-Partially open - depending on attraction.
-For e.g. many attractions across Egypt such as shopping malls, museums, historical sights, parks and restaurants are open, but "close proximity venues” within resorts and hotels such as jacuzzis, saunas, steam rooms and spas are still closed.
+Many attractions across Egypt such as shopping malls, museums, historical sights, parks and restaurants are open, but some are limited.